jaywarrick/JEX/README.md

   * Set the project to the project you just created that relates to the JEX/pom.xml
   * Set the "Main Class" to jex.Main (this class essentially runs the main class within the core/pom.xml related project containing most of the classes of JEX).
   * Under the "Arguments" tab of this same dialog window, add (without the surrounding quotes) "-Xmx1024m" to the "VM arguments:" text box to allow JEX to use up to 1024 MB of memory.
 Change accordingly as desired or needed for your application.
+  * Choose to run the configuration to run JEX.

 #### Cloning the JEX git repository